Home

 Cause of death: Physical abuse

-Circumstances: Shaken by his stepfather in 1989 and died a year later in a foster home.
+Circumstances: Shaken by his stepfather in 1989 and died a year later

 Disposition: Stepfather pleaded guilty.